xrdocs/8000/_blogs/2025-05-03-cisco-silicon-one-based-8712-mod-m-router-architecture.md

 {: .text-center}

 ## Power Supply Units
-8712-MOD-M system has two 2KW Power Distribution Units with 1+1 redundancy support.
+8712-MOD-M system has two 2KW Power Distribution Units: one on the left side and one on the right side as highlighted in below picture.
+And offers 1+1 redundancy.

 ![psu-view.png]({{site.baseurl}}/images/psu-view.png){: .align-center}